Key Difference Between Public and Private Companies in India

 A public company, also known as a publicly traded company, is a business that offers its shares to the general public through stock exchanges.
 These companies must comply with stringent regulatory requirements and disclose financial information to shareholders and government authorities.

-Key Traits of Public Companies:
+Key Benefits of Public Companies:

 - Public Ownership: Shares of a public company can be purchased and traded by investors on stock exchanges.